 Smoky quartz is a grey, translucent model of quartz.
 It ranges in readability from nearly entire transparency to a brownish-grey crystal that is almost opaque.
 Some also can be black.
 The translucency outcomes from herbal irradiation creating free silicon within the crystal.

-“Silica stone” is an industrial term for materials consisting of quartzite, novaculite, and different microcrystalline quartz rocks.
+- “Silica stone” is an industrial term for materials consisting of quartzite, novaculite, and different microcrystalline include rocks.
 These are used to provide abrasive gear, deburring media, grinding stones, hones, oilstones, stone files, tube-mill liners, and whetstones.